rhjensen79/robert-jensen.dk/content/posts/2024-kubectl-with-local-ai/index.md

 So I had to try it out.

-This blog is about that :-)
+This blog post is about that :-)

 ## Installation